knobs-dials/phplatex/README.md

     `include('path/to/phplatex.php');`
 - To render some TeX:
     `echo texify("TeX");`

-Due to PHP parsing, you will need to double all your backslahes, and escape your dollar signs.
+Due to PHP parsing, you will need to double all your backslahes, and escape your dollar signs, like `\$\\sqrt[3]{2}\$`.
 PHP offers no alternatives to that.
+Yes, you can selectively get away with not doing it (e.g. if dollar signs aren't followed by text so can't name a variable, like in that example), but it's probably less confusing if you are consistent with this.

 For advanced use, the function definition is actually: